hadialqattan/relies-on/README.md

 </h1>

 <h4 align="center">
-  A Github action that makes a workflow rely on the status of another.
+  A Github action to identify any workflows that must complete successfully before another workflow will run.
   </br>
   </br>
   <i>"Relies-on is to workflows as <code><a href="https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds">needs</a></code> is to jobs" - Relies-on Author 😉</i>